puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

 > * Windows nodes which pull configurations from a Linux or Unix puppet master can use any Forge modules installed on the master.
 Continue reading to learn how to use the module tool on your puppet master.
 > * On Windows nodes which compile their own catalogs, you can install a Forge module by downloading and extracting the module's release tarball, renaming the module directory to remove the user name prefix, and moving it into place in Puppet's [modulepath][].

 The [Puppet Forge][forge] is a **repository of pre-existing modules,** written and contributed by users.
-These modules solve a wide variety of problems, and using them can save you time and effort.
+These modules solve a wide variety of problems so using them can save you time and effort.

 The `puppet module` subcommand, which ships with Puppet, is a tool for finding and managing new modules from the Forge.
 Its interface is similar to several common package managers, and makes it easy to **search for and install new modules from the command line.**

 * Continue reading to learn how to install and manage modules from the Puppet Forge.
 * [See "Module Fundamentals"][fundamentals] to learn how to use and write Puppet modules.
-* [See "Publishing Modules"][publishing] to learn how to contribute your own modules to the Forge, including information about the puppet module tool's build and generate actions.
+* [See "Publishing Modules"][publishing] to learn how to contribute your own modules to the Forge, including information about the puppet module tool's `build` and `generate` actions.
 * [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agent nodes.